ak-krajewska/book-scraper/documentation/braindump.md

 I used `print(soup)` just to check what the output looks like and it looks like nicely formatted HTML.

+#### Calculate pages to scrape

+After poring over the example from the article, I realized it's reading the little thingie at the top of the page that says "Showing 1-50 of 100,000" and then manipulating that string to figure out the number of items total, and turn that into an int.
+For some reason the example is just assigning the items per page even though it could detect that, too.
+All this made me realize that if I want to learn to scrape a couple of pages from a known list first, I could just assign the numbers of items per page and the number of pages directly and come back to write this later.

 ### Attempt to use Medium article

 **Summary:** The code given in the article doesn't run and I am giving up on it.
 Read this section for the saga.